 Sustainability can be defined as the integration of environmental health, social equity, and economic vitality to create thriving, healthy, diverse, and resilient communities for present and future generations.

-- Alternative names: Values-based, impact
+- Alternate names: Values-based, impact

 - Acronyms: ESG, SRI (socially responsible investing)